techouse/intl-date-time/README.md

 * __errorMessage__ - _OPTIONAL_ - Set a custom error message in case of an invalid date format.
 If you do not set it it will display an error message in the current locale.
 * __errorMessageLocale__ - _OPTIONAL_ - Set a custom error message locale.
 If not set it equals the set `locale` or your app's `config('app.locale')`.
 If you manually define an unsupported locale it will throw an Exception!
 [Here is the list of all supported locales](https://github.com/baianat/vee-validate/tree/master/locale).
 * __hideUserTimeZone__ - _OPTIONAL_ - When applied hides the user time zone next to the form field.
 Default is `false`.
+* __withShortcutButtons__ - _OPTIONAL_ - When applied shows the user 3 shortcut buttons for 'yesterday, 'today' and 'tomorrow' below the calendar.
+The buttons are all in English and in order to translate them please edit your language JSON file in the directory `resources/lang/vendor/nova`.

 Simply use `IntlDateTime` class instead of `DateTime` directly or alias it like the example below so you won't have to refactor too much existing code.